wesleybeckner/data_science_foundations/docs/S5_Unsupervised_Learning.md

 [back to top](#top)

 Principle Component Analysis or PCA is one of the most wide spread implementations of dimensionality reduction.
 In PCA, we find the principle components, or linear recombinations of the dimensions of the data, that best explain the variance of the data.

-There are mathematical arguments abound for describing how we analytically solve for the principle components and how they relate to other concepts in mathematics (like pythagorean theorem).
-We'll sidestep that conversation for now, and proceed to our pragmatic demonstrations, as we have done in the past.

 <a name='x.1.1'></a>